jonathanrocher/ets_tutorial/README.md

   - step 7: pyface application: background run with traits-futures [OPTIONAL]
   - step 8: 1-click installer

-### Detailed outline:

-- Stage 2:
-    - 2.0: Introduces a model class to represent image files and operations on them.
-- Stage 3:
-    - 3.0: Introduces GUIs using a simple TraitsUI view
-        - A simple view is constructed by invoking `configure_traits` on the `ImageFile` model.
-        - Separately, a matplotlib window reports detected faces.
-    - 3.1:
-        - Adds a dedicated model-view for the `ImageFile` model
-        - Uses the `MplFigureEditor` to embed the matplotlib figure inside the TraitsUI view.

 ## Contributing
 ### Code structure